nikkNizz/Drawish/README.md

 From the "Image->Create line" menu **you can also create a line by entering the coordinates from the keyboard**.

 #### Shapes
 As for the line.
-Click the [shapes] button.
+Click the [shapes] button, or select a shape from the selection box.
 Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES.
 Border width is defined by line width box.
 Many filling options are available from the choice box at the top right.